scottadkin/Node-UTStats/README.md

 - Place the contents of the archive into a folder.
 - Open the website folder then open the Api folder in it.
-- Open config.js and edit the mysql host, user, password, and database to the one you want to connect with.
+- Open config.js and edit the mysql host, user, password, and database to the one you want to connect with, you will also have to change the **adminUsername** and **password** to something other than username and password for the site to be unlocked, if you change these settings you have to restart the website service for it to take effect.
 - Change the website adminname and admin password in the same file to something other than username and password.
 - Now go back to the website main folder.
 - Run the command "npm install" from the command line to install dependencies.
 - Now run the command "node install", this will create the database needed.
 If you don't have permission to create a database but have an empty database then run the command "node installalt" instead.
 If you are **upgrading from Node UTStats version 9 - 10D you can run "npm upgrade" to update your current database to work with the new version.**

 # Installing the Importer